 When it comes to financial security, Baby Boomers are somewhat of a mystery.
 On the one hand, we are often called “the richest generation of all time.”
 On the other hand, even after decades in the workforce, we still carry the second-highest level of debt of any generation ($95,095 per person), second only to Gen X ($134,323.)

 To make matters worse, unlike members of the Millennial and Gen X generations, we don’t have long to correct the situation before retirement hits us like a ton of bricks.

-Simply put, if we want to get the most from retirement, we need to get series about paying our debt off fast.
+Simply put, if we want to get the most from retirement, we need to get serious about paying our debt off fast.

 So, what makes me qualified to tell my fellow Baby Boomers how to pay off debt fast in the years leading up to retirement?
 I’m not a financial expert.
 I don’t have a bunch of 3-letter acronyms in front of my name.
 And, therefore, nothing in this article should be considered financial advice.

 On the other hand, unlike many of the talking heads that you see on TV, I have actually paid off $150,000 in debt.
 I refused to declare bankruptcy and took the hard steps necessary to rebuild my financial life.
 I also started several successful businesses in my 60s.

 So, first, I’ll share why your 50s and 60s may actually be the easiest time to pay down your debt.
 Then, I’ll walk you through the exact steps that I used to pay off my own mountain of debt.

 It wasn’t easy, but I hope that I can make your path a bit smoother than mine was.

 As someone who has dealt with her share of debt over the years, I can personally relate to the many women in our community who may be struggling with this issue.
 Debt is not only harmful because of the direct impact that it has on our finances.
 It is also a major driver of anxiety, just at a time when we should be getting the most from life.